Topological quantum field theory structure on symplectic cohomology: Liouville domains

-The closed orbits of $\mathcal{R}$ on $\partial M$ are called \emph{Reeb orbits}.
-For a generic choice of $\alpha$ (e.g. a generic choice of $\theta$ subject to $d\theta=\omega$) the periods of the Reeb orbits form a countable closed subset of $[0,\infty)$, which we will assume.
+The closed orbits of $\mathcal{R}$ on $\partial M$ are called \emph{Reeb orbits}, and the (non-zero) periods of the orbits are called \emph{Reeb periods}.
+For a generic choice of $\alpha$ (e.g. a generic choice of $\theta$ subject to $d\theta=\omega$) the Reeb periods form a countable closed subset of $[0,\infty)$, which we will assume.